RevatureGentry/ElasticApmDocker/README.md

 ## Getting Started with the Elastic APM
 * Run the following commands
   * `docker-compose pull` => Downloads all required images to run the container
-  * `docker-compose up -d` => runs all containers in the docker-compose.yml file, cleaning up after itself once taken down
+  * `docker-compose up --build -d` => builds and runs all containers in the docker-compose.yml file, cleaning up after itself once taken down
   * `docker-compose down` => Removes all containers in docker-compose.yml

 ## Other Helpful Commands